openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 # Deployment Manager {#openvino_docs_install_guides_deployment_manager_tool}

-The Deployment Manager is a Python command-line tool that creates a deployment package by assembling the model, IR files, your application, and associated dependencies into a runtime package for your target device.
+The Deployment Manager is a Python command-line tool that creates a deployment package by assembling the model, OpenVINO IR files, your application, and associated dependencies into a runtime package for your target device.
 This tool is delivered within the Intel® Distribution of OpenVINO™ Toolkit for Linux, Windows and macOS release packages.
 It is available after the installation in the `<INSTALL_DIR>/tools/deployment_manager` directory.

 ## Prerequisites